sniller27/reactapp/README.md

-#ReactJS Application
+# ReactJS Application
-My first ReactJS app.
-The current goal is to play with React, and use the UI Framework, Material UI to build interesting Material Design.
+Some playing around with ReactJS and webpack.

-##Installation
+## Installation
 Install from package.json

 ```sh